SomethingGeneric/website/homelab/linux/slackware/xwing/index.md

 # xwing
-This is my main laptop, an LG Gram 14", with a 10th gen i7 (I forget what year.
+This is my main laptop, (but it's not running Slack anymore), an LG Gram 14", with a 10th gen i7 (I forget what year.
 2020 maybe?)

 ## Install steps
 * I don't remember exactly what I selected, I believe it was "terse"